RShankar/Semantic-Web-for-Genomics/NIH Lecture Series/readme.md

 TTTTTGTAAAAAGGGATCTTTTTGGGCACCGGGGGGAAAAAAAAATTTGAAAACTTCCCCCACCCCCCTT
 TTTCCCTCTTTGGGGACTCCTTCCCAAATTCCGGGGACATCCCCCCT

 Change to 'Rhesus' from 'Human' at the top left.
-Result:
+Result is a web page with stats on score, start, end, identity score, chromosome #, and span (length of the match).

   ACTIONS      QUERY    SCORE START   END QSIZE IDENTITY  CHROM  STRAND  START       END   SPAN
 ------------------------------------------------------------------------------------------------
 browser details CB312814   445     5   488   747    96.7%  chr6   -    43524149  43529147   4999